adane24/FlexibleCalculator/README.md

 # FlexibleCalculator
 New operators can be added directly to Operation enum.
 The actual calculation delegated to OperationStrategy.
 This way for future modifications Calculator class remains unchanged.
-* Chaining Functionality : see Calculator.chainCalculate
+* Chaining Functionality : see Calculator.chainCalculateda

 Example:
 * Add additional operators in Calculator.java